Skip to content

 • add property and add key.

-• jsPathConditionFlag is either a boolean or a string.
-In the first case, it can be:
+• jsPathConditionFlag is either a boolean or a string:

-• true: the action specified by the action parameter is performed only if the value of jspath selects one or more nodes.
+• true (boolean): the action specified by the action parameter is performed only if the value of jspath selects one or more nodes.

-• false: the action specified by the action parameter is performed only if the value of jspath does not select any nodes.
+• false (boolean): the action specified by the action parameter is performed only if the value of jspath does not select any nodes.

 count operator integer